Piano Concerto No. 12 (Mozart)

 The second movement is notable for its quotation of a theme from the overture to La calamita de' cuori by Johann Christian Bach, Mozart's former mentor in London, who had just died on 1 January 1782.
-In view of the fact that at this point Mozart also wrote back to his father concerning Bach's death, saying of it 'what a loss to the musical world!', it may also be regarded the moving Andante as a musical epitaph by the younger man for the old master.
+Since at this point Mozart also wrote back to his father concerning Bach's death, saying of it "what a loss to the musical world!", the moving Andante may also be regarded as a musical epitaph by the younger man for the old master.